flayzer1/DarkSystem/README.md

 # Notes:
 - DarkSystem's language is currently Turkish, but you can change it from pocketmine.yml (Support +20 Languages)
-- Some plugins are not compatible with DarkSystem, Because DarkSystem uses different NBT System, ex.
-CompoundTag -> Compound.
-- DarkSystem is not stable now.
-Will be in future
+- DarkSystem is %70 stable now.
+Will be %90+ in future
 - /op command renamed to /operator and you can enable/disable in **pocketmine_advanced.yml**.

 # License: